4d/docs/website/translated_docs/es/Debugging/debugger.md

 $c:=a+b
 ```

 1. A Debugger window opens with the program counter set to the line with `a:=1`.
-At this point the **Line Objects** theme displays:
+En este punto aparece el tema **Objetos Línea**:

     | $a | Indefinido |
     | -- | ---------- |